goforanna/fundamentalsofQGIS/sections/Lesson3-AddingData.md

 To do this, we will use just one of the many, many, many tools available for data management in QGIS.
 It's likely that your future projects will require that you do some learning on your own to figure out which tool is right for the job at hand.
 But for this workshop, we will use just a few tools.

-Hover over **Layer** in the menu bar, then hover over **Add Layer**.
+Click **Layer** in the menu bar, then hover over **Add Layer**.
 To the right, select **Add Delimited Text Layer**.
 This tool allows you to convert delimited text files into feature layers, which is exactly what we need.

 In the Data Source Manager Window that opens, click the ellipses in the top right corner to navigate to the 311_Service_Requests CSV in your file explorer.